|Purpose:||Erase one file, a group of files, or entire subdirectories|

 |@file||A text file containing the names of the files to delete, one per line (see @file lists for details).|

 Can be used with FTP/HTTP Servers.

 DEL and ERASE are synonyms.
 You can use either one.
 In the description below, every reference to DEL applies equally to ERASE.
-If you don't specify any arguments, DEL will display its command dialog.

 Use the DEL command with caution.
 The files and subdirectories that you erase may be impossible to recover without specialized utilities and a lot of work.